blue-factory/ip-syncer/README.md

 Every minute the cronjob will ask using dig command which is the public ip, and then update it in the DNS administrator.

+The solution is cross-platform so it can be used in `arm` or `amd64` architectures.

 ## Installation

 For installation the service you must run the following commands